 1. Altamont Gardens

-In Altamont Gardens you can admire various species of plants, sometimes very exotic.
+In Altamont Gardens you can admire various species of plants, sometimes very bizarre.
 The beginnings of the garden date back to the 18th century, and its founders brought here plants from the most distant parts of the world over the years.
-Many species of trees grow here, such as cedars, cypress trees, red oak, rhododendrons and various exotic shrubs.
+Many species of trees grow here, such as cedars, cypress trees, red oak, rhododendrons, and various non-native shrubs.

 The present gardens are largely the work of plant collector Fielding Lecky Watson, who bought the property in 1924, and his daughter Corona North.
 Corona North was the long-time owner and caretaker of the gardens and the adjacent areas.
 Her passion was long journeys in search of plants for the garden, unique in Ireland.
 Carlow County Council took over the Altamont Gardens in 1999.

-There is annual Snowdrops Festival at Altamont Gardens during the month of February.
+There is the annual Snowdrops Festival at Altamont Gardens during the month of February.

 2. Arboretum Home & Garden Heaven

-Arboretum Home & Garden Heaven is a family run business, founded by Rachel and Frank Doyle in 1978.
-Thanks to their great passion for gardening, the Arboretum has become one of Europe’s leading garden centres.
+Arboretum Home & Garden Heaven is a family-run business, founded by Rachel and Frank Doyle in 1978.
+Thanks to their great passion for gardening, the Arboretum has become one of Europe’s leading garden centers.
 It is located on Old Kilkenny Road in a charming heritage village Leighlinbridge, Co.
 Carlow.

 This is much more than a place for gardening enthusiasts.
-Inside is a huge spacious area divided into an award-winning garden centre, there are a parts like kitchen store, home & gift, BBQ & furniture area (elegant garden furniture, as well as hand-made furniture), fashion & clothing department, Rachel Garden Cafe, potted plants, plants for growing outdoors and garden tools.
+Inside is a huge spacious area divided into an award-winning garden center, there are parts like a kitchen store, home & gift, BBQ & furniture area (elegant garden furniture, as well as hand-made furniture), fashion & clothing department, Rachel Garden Cafe, potted plants, plants for growing outdoors and garden tools.

 The Inspirational Gardens at Arboretum are designed by Rachel Doyle, the owner of Arboretum, who has created exclusive display gardens to inspire visitors to imagine and create their own garden dream.

-In Arboretum there are very popular annual Easter Events (Little Seeds workshop, Mad Hatter’s Tea Party and Easter egg hun) Halloween and Christmas Events (Santa’s arrival via helicopter, live reindeer).
+In Arboretum there are very popular annual Easter Events (Little Seeds workshop, Mad Hatter’s Tea Party, and Easter egg hunt) Halloween and Christmas Events (Santa’s arrival via helicopter, live reindeer).